LusGroup/LiT_Mobicom2023/README.md

-(3) As shown in picture(hardware_deployment.jpg(right)), glue two photosensors to the side of the toothbrush hand using silicone rubber near the top, and at approximately 60° from the toothbrush orientation, and then cover the sensors’ surface with a layer of about 0.6mm transparent food-grade silicone rubber, which prevented saliva from short-circuiting the sensor and ensured excellent light transmittance.
+(3) As shown in picture(hardware_deployment.jpg(right)), glue two photosensors to the side of the toothbrush hand using silicone rubber near the top, and at approximately 60° from the toothbrush orientation, and then cover the sensors’ surface with a layer of about 0.6mm transparent food-grade silicone rubber, which prevented saliva from short-circuiting the sensor and ensured excellent light transmittance.
 Note that, make sure the silicone rubber is fully cured.
+(4) As shown in Figure 3, connect the Arduino UNO to a personal computer using a USB cable, and use Arduino IDE to burn the Arduino program (arduino code.ino in hardware folder) for Arduino UNO.

 ## Requirements
 ### HardWare dependencies